Team-Go-Fish/Go-Fish/loadBalancing&HTTPS.md

   }
   #run another nginx server
   server {
-    #listen on port exposed for http traffic
+    #Listen on port exposed for http traffic
     listen 80;
     listen [::]:80;
-    #your domain name
+    #Your domain name
     server_name gofishmovies.com;
-    #redirect with code 301 - permanent redirect - to https://your_domain
+    #Redirect with code 301 - permanent redirect - to https://your_domain
     return 301 https://$server_name$request_uri;
  }
 }
 ```
 If anyone figures out what I am doing wrong and can successfully redirect http traffic to https, please let me know!
 ### PS ###
-If typing `sudo` for every command when working with files and directories that only the system admin has access to, you can set the root password:\
+If typing `sudo` for every command when working with files and directories that only the system admin has access to gets old, you can set the root password:\
-`sudo passwd rood`\
+`sudo passwd root`\
 and then log in as the superuser:\
 `su -`\
 Just be careful not to alter any files that you don't know what they do!